virids/scraipe/README.md

 On client side, you will have to set up two environment variables:

-1. OPENAI_API_KEY - your [API key](https://platform.openai.com/account/api-keys)
+1. OPENAI_API_KEY - your [API key](https://platform.openai.com/account/api-keys).

-2. SERVER - address where your server side is hosted
+2. SERVER - address where your server side is hosted.

 ## Demo

-You can check scraipe in action [here](https://scraipe.archamond.space)
+You can check scraipe in action [here](https://scraipe.archamond.space).